yyqqss09/ldct_denoising/README.md

 @article{ldct_wgan_perceptual_loss,
-  author={Q. Yang and P. Yan and Y. Zhang and H. Yu and Y. Shi and X. Mou and M. K. Kalra and Y. Zhang and L. Sun and G. Wang}, journal={IEEE Transactions on Medical Imaging}, title={Low Dose CT Image Denoising Using a Generative Adversarial Network with Wasserstein Distance and Perceptual Loss}, year={2018}, volume={37}, number={6},
+  author={Q. Yang and P. Yan and Y. Zhang and H. Yu and Y. Shi and X. Mou and M. K. Kalra and Y. Zhang and L. Sun and G. Wang}, journal={IEEE Transactions on Medical Imaging}, title={Low Dose {CT} Image Denoising Using a Generative Adversarial Network with Wasserstein Distance and Perceptual Loss}, year={2018}, volume={37}, number={6},